AzethMeron/hwdg/README.md

 - Graph union, intersection, difference, several algorithms for graph similarity check.
 - and more.

+# Few notes about terms
+Graphs are built using Nodes (also called Vertices in literature) and weighted Edges that points from source Node to target Node.
+Two edges are considered identical if their source and target nodes have the same ID - weight is omitted during comparison.
+Nodes are identified by ID - unsigned 32bit integer.
+If you want to store some other datatype inside your graph, like strings, you can use externally implemented dictionary and hashing functions to do so.
+For any node A and B, within graph there can be only one edge with source node A and target node B.

 # Brief introduction
 Given there's no documentation yet, I've decided to make quick instruction on how-to-use.